YvettePW/Bad-Bank2/README.md

 Javascript<br>CSS<br>Bootstrap<br>React<br>Express/Node<br>MongoDB<br>Compass<br>Docker<br><br>

 <b>Features</b><br>
 The BadBank2 project contains a page with an input field whereby someone can enter a name, email, and password.
 There is a deposit page and a withdraw page as well, with balance that is updated as amounts are entered.
 A list of all user information is displayed on the All Data page.
-Additional functionality that would be helpful to a user for future iterations would be to include secure login and log out.
-This will be included soon.<br><br>
+Additional functionality that would be helpful to a user for future iterations would be to include secure login and log out.<br><br>

 <b>MIT License</b>